bonomani/devmon/README.md

 <!DOCTYPE markdown>
 # Devmon
->   Devmon is an open-source SNMP monitor tool that can graph and alert several hundreds of devices per minutes
+>   Devmon is an open-source SNMP monitoring tool that can graph and alert several hundreds of devices per minutes

 ![devmon_current_status](devmon_current_status.png)